Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

 Lourdes Gurriel Jr. At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 69th, his on-base percentage ranks 113th, and he is 39th in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 70th in batting average, 112th in on-base percentage, and 41st in slugging.

-- Gurriel has driven home a run in 40 games this season (37.0%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on six occasions..
+- In 40 games this season (36.7%), Gurriel has picked up an RBI, and in 15 of those games (13.8%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 35.2% of his games this year, with two or more runs scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.